 Benefits

-Compost and compost tea is a potent organic fertiliser, brimming with benefits that enhance the overall health and productivity of your farm.
-Here’s some of the attributes of compost tea:
+Compost is a potent organic fertiliser, brimming with benefits that enhance the overall health and productivity of your farm.
+Here’s some of the attributes of compost:

 Uses

-Compost tea is versatile and can be applied in several ways to maximise its benefits:
+Compost tea is also a versatile soil amendment and can be applied in several ways to maximise its benefits:

 • Soil Drench: This method involves applying compost tea directly to the soil around the base of the plants.
 It helps in improving soil structure, enhancing microbial activity, and ensuring that the roots have access to vital nutrients.